New Mexico Layoffs — February 2022

 After a dip last month, layoff activity has ticked back up.

-This data points to a mixed picture for New Mexico's labor market, with activity diverging between monthly and annual comparisons.
+The data underscores a mixed picture for New Mexico's labor market, with activity diverging between monthly and annual comparisons.
 The Mining & Energy sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New Mexico.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New Mexico WARN notices, browse layoffs by state, or download the full dataset.